-Ocala Personal Injury Protection Lawyer
+Learn More About Personal Injury Protection

-Filing a Car Accident Claim in Florida
+Filing A Car Accident Claim In Florida

-Generally, only those who are involved in car accidents and who sustain serious injuries have standing to file a personal injury suit against the negligent party who caused their accident.
+Generally, only those who are involved in car accidents and who sustain serious injuries have standing to file a personal injury suit against the negligent party or parties who caused their accident.
 In Florida, only certain injuries qualify as serious, including:

 - Permanent injuries;